 That August, Warren introduced the Anti-Corruption and Public Integrity Act, legislation she said was designed to "eliminate the influence of money in federal government."
 Among its provisions, the bill would prohibit federal lawmakers, judges, Cabinet secretaries and other senior congressional staff from owning individual stocks while holding office, and establish a series of measures to curb lobbying efforts.

 The bill would also require the IRS to release tax returns for congressional candidates from the previous two years and during each year in office, and for presidential candidates to also share their tax returns.
 In conjunction with that proposal, Warren released her tax returns from the past 10 years online.

 2020 Presidential Race

-On December 31, 2018, Warren became one of the first prominent Democrats to announce a bid for the U.S. presidency in 2020.
+On December 31, 2018, Warren became one of the first prominent Democrats to announce the formation of an exploratory committee to run for U.S. president in 2020.
 The announcement came by way of a video message to supporters, in which she decried the practices of big corporations and cited her work on financial protections for consumers.